cortu01/IAML2018-1/README.md

 * please follow conda installation instructions on their website [here](https://conda.io/docs/user-guide/install/index.html)
-* to activate the `py3iaml` environment, note that you don't type `source activate py3iaml` but instead just `activate py3iaml`
+* to activate the `py3iaml` environment, note that you don't type `source activate py3iaml` but instead use `conda activate py3iaml`
 * you can ignore section 3b (though you can google windows equivalents of all the Unix commands given)